 Dennis’ concept for the winery and his philanthropy is built around family.
 Even his day-to-day career as a builder has an emphasis on familial relationships.
 Building the home is a foundation for the family unit.
 His winery does the same.
 You enter a winery that feels like a home.
-Typically you walk into a home and enter a living room, and typically the room is centered around a fireplace.
+Typically, when you walk into a home and enter a living room, you find the room is centered around a fireplace.
 That is the same ambiance you encounter as you enter Caprio Cellars.
-I felt like I was walking into someone’s home, and Dennis Murphy, whether present at the winery or not, is your host.
+I felt like I was walking into someone’s home, and Dennis Murphy, whether present at the winery or not, was your host.

 Caprio Cellars utilizes sustainable farming practices.
 The winery uses Live Certified and Salmon Safe management practices.
 In the winery, the goal is to let the fruit of Walla Walla speak for itself, thereby using only a moderate amount of oak.
 The focus is on Bordeaux blends, including Caprio Cellars’ two signature blends, Eleanor and Sanitella.

 Dennis grew up in an Italian family where everything was centered around food and wine.
 His great-grandmother, Sanitella Caprio, and his grandmother, Eleanor, played a role in Dennis’ life.
 Sanitella knew everyone in her community by the wine they created.
 She and her husband were arborists of grapes in Italy before immigrating to the United States from Capri.
 They were the reason the Caprio family came to America.
 They brought their Italian traditions of drinking wine and eating with family.

 Dennis named his newest vineyard after his great-grandmother.
 This vineyard, Sanitella, purchased in 2015, is located on the Oregon side of Walla Walla, where soils consist of fractured basalt.
 Dennis planted Cabernet Sauvignon, Cabernet Franc and Sauvignon Blanc.